mikedewar/resume/README.md

 **Spatiotemporal Modelling** (Sheffield, Edinburgh, New York 2003-2011) - This project began with my PhD Thesis, which was focused on learning linear dynamic models from spatiotemporal data.
-The main focus of this work is learning models which are interpretable in terms of the underlying system.
+The main focus of this work was learning models which are interpretable in terms of the underlying system.
 My work has been followed up on in two main projects: neural field modelling and an analysis of the Afghanistan Wikileaks data set.